himalachudel/FDSFE_HAcharya/HW7/README.md

 The changes made in the old graph are:
-- Title was missing in legend earlier which is now corrected
+- The title was missing in the legend earlier which is now corrected
-- The labe of Y axis was oriented at 45 deg which made it visually less aestheic.
+- The label of the Y axis was oriented at 45 deg which made it visually less aesthetic.
 It is now rotated at 0 deg
 - The title of the graph was missing earlier which is corrected now

 **New Graph**